Before you start getting any crazy ideas running through your head of a woman my age pregnant, think again. 🙂

 I know you all are wondering how I felt when I heard the news.
 I know most women out there usually get upset or hurt over their x having a child with another woman when he never was involved in raising his existing children.
 Well not me.

 Days later, when we went shopping, I began putting baby items in the cart.
 I was shopping as though the kid were mine but then stopped when I realized this child will be of no relation to me.
-Needless to say, I put everything back except for very nice baby blanket that my daughter took and gave to her step mom for the baby.
+Needless to say, I put everything back except for very nice baby blanket that my daughter took and gave to her step mother for the baby.

 I guess we don’t know it at the time, but sometimes, things work out in the best interest of the child (meaning my daughter).
 This news has us both excited and we cannot wait until her baby brother comes into the world!